alcover/stricks/README.md

 The *SBlock* is invisible to the user, who only passes `stx_t` to and from.
 The big + is, being really `char*`, *stricks* can be passed to any (non-modifying) `<string.h>` function.

 The above layout is simplified.
-In reality, Stricks defines two header types to optimize space for short strings, and houses the *cookie* and *flags* attributes in a separate `struct`.
+In reality, Stricks defines two header types to optimize space for short strings, and houses the *canary* and *flags* attributes in a separate `struct`.

 #### example usage
 ```C